raphaelberly/fun/kaggle/README.md

 # Kaggle Competitions

-**Author:** [Raphael Berly](https://www.linkedin.com/in/raphaelberly), data scientist at [Erento](https://www.erento.com/info/jobs/).

 ### Overview

-This repository gathers my work on several Kaggle competitions I participated to.
+This folder gathers my work on several small Kaggle competitions I participated to.

 Hereby a list of the different competitions: